 - Providing concrete and practical recommendations on how a group can improve financial performance of its ancillary PT/OT program.

-– Taking patient visit volume and other factors into consideration, PTM determines your appropriate number of therapists, assistants, aides and patient representatives.
+– Taking patient visit levels and other factors into consideration, PTM determines your appropriate number of therapists, assistants, aides and patient service representatives.

 Other services provided to assess physical therapy clinical operations include: